-Let’s Talk is a program that provides informal drop-in consultations at locations around campus for U of M students throughout the academic year.
-No appointment is necessary, so you can drop in during the scheduled times.
+Let’s Talk is a program that provides informal virtual drop-in consultations for U of M students throughout the academic year.
+No appointment is necessary, so you can drop in virtually during the scheduled times.
 Let’s Talk is not a substitute for formal counseling and does not constitute mental health treatment, but counselors can listen to specific problems, provide support, help explore solutions and give information about other resources.

 Let's Talk is not designed to provide crisis support-if you are currently experiencing a mental health crisis please utilize one of these resources.

 3 Step Process:

 Step 1: Check out our Let’s Talk counselor bios and calendar and find a time that works for you.